 Sankofa Village for the Arts led Shabaka Perkins and Toddja Thornhill, teaches youth West African drumming and dance using sound and movement as tools for building self-esteem, self-discipline, self-determination, and self-sufficiency.teaches youth West African drumming and dance using sound and movement as tools for building self-esteem, self-discipline, self-determination, and self-sufficiency.
 Sankofa is a non-profit organization founded in 2011.
 Founder Shabaka Perkins and artistic director Toddja Thornhill teach youth West African drumming and dancing for exposure to Africa.
 Sankofa is located at 201 North Braddock Avenue and always has open doors!

 The Mural Art Project, led by Max “Gems” Gonzalez and Shane Pilster, teaches graffiti and mural arts skills while building community and empowering youth to challenge barriers and give voice to their dreams.
 Youth have opportunities to create lasting murals that foster love and solidarity and justice.

-The Clay Workshop provides the tools and materials for youth to make a series of clay artifacts.
+The Clay Project led by Sandra Moore and Shawn Terrell, provides the tools and materials for youth to make a series of clay artifacts.
 Youth learn about a variety of surface treatments such as burnishing, stamps, texture and glaze and the low fire technique, Horsehair Raku.
 As youth discuss what their clay piece needs to survive the firing, which they do in a kiln built on site, they also have the opportunity to discuss resilience and what they each need in order to thrive in the face of challenges.
 Building on sequential firings, youth learn to create more durable and better-constructed pieces.

 The Storymobile from Reading is FUNdamental Pittsburgh brings stories, activities, books, and literary resources to Art in the Garden.
 Each time The Storymobile visits, youth are given a book to expand their home libraries.